prebid/prebid.github.io/prebid-video/video-getting-started.md

   <p>If you’re using Prebid Server, you must also include the mediaTypes.video.mimes field, as this is required by OpenRTB.</p>
 </div>

+For full details on video ad unit parameters, see [Ad Unit Reference for Video]({{site.baseurl}}/dev-docs/adunit-reference.html#adunitmediatypesvideo)

 In your ad unit you also need to define your list of bidders.
 For example, including AppNexus as a bidder would look something like this:

 ```